Glutamine, what is it for? How to take it, what are the benefits and much more.

 Who follows a diet hypercaloric, rich in quality proteins and has a good training, you will hardly notice much because your Glutamine levels are probably already at the ideal level, especially if you already use a supplement of whey.

-In other words, people susceptible to lowering their Glutamine levels, whether through training or diet, can benefit from using this supplement, and people with optimized levels will hardly benefit from this supplementation.
+That is, people susceptible to lowering their Glutamine levels, either through training or diet, may benefit from using this supplement, and people with optimal levels will hardly benefit from this supplementation.

 What are the benefits of Glutamine?